-The MAcc Professionally Accredited Stream now receives financial support from the government and is grant eligible.
+The MAcc receives financial support from the government and is grant eligible.

-The minimum admission requirements for admission to MAcc include:
+The minimum requirements for admission to the MAcc are:

-1. Successful completion of any of the following University of Waterloo four-year Honours undergraduate degrees with at least a 75% average in the last two years:
+Successful completion of any of the following University of Waterloo four-year Honours undergraduate degrees with at least a 75% average across all courses taken in the last three years:

 - Bachelor of Accounting and Financial Management

 Students whose first language is not English may be required to provide proof of competency in English.
 For those taking the Test of English as a Foreign Language (TOEFL), a score of at least 600 (250 on the computerized version), with a score of 5 in the Test of Written English (TWE) and 50 on the Test of Spoken English (TSE) are required.
-(See Academic Regulations - English Language Proficiency Certification for other acceptable tests of English).
+Information about accepted examinations of English Language can be found on the English Language Proficiency page.

-Regulations require residence (full-time enrolment) for a minimum of two terms beyond the Honours Bachelor's degree or Accounting and Financial Management degree for regular full-time students.
+Regulations require residence (full-time enrolment) for a minimum of two terms beyond the Honours Bachelor's degree for regular full-time students.
 Each student must meet the general requirements of the Senate as specified in the current Calendar regarding enrolment, continuous enrolment, inactive enrolment, and re-admission.

 Program of Studies

-The PAS program consists of eight approved graduate courses (0.50 unit weight) over two terms.
-Students choosing to do the Master's Research Paper (0.50 unit weight), will complete seven graduate courses (0.50 unit weight) over two terms.
+Students must take eight approved graduate courses (0.50 unit weight) over two terms.
+Students who choose to do the Master's Research Paper (0.50 unit weight) must complete seven approved graduate courses (0.50 unit weight) over two terms.